mng12689/stack-viz/README.md

 This project obviously relies on some external source to stream correctly formatted messages to the stream proxy.
 In production, this will likely be a log/metrics parser like Logstash, but for debugging purposes this project comes with a streamer which waits for input from STDIN and sends that input to the stream proxy.

 #### Configuration
-// TODO: for now look at ./stack-viz/src/template.json to get an idea of how to configure
+// TODO: for now look at ./stack-viz/src/config/default.json to get an idea of how to configure, eventually default.json should only contain default configuration, and user-supplied configuration should be placed in /etc/stack-viz.d/
 ```
 {
   "resources": {